Thursday 31 March 2016

 "The Picture of Dorian Gray" by Oscar Wilde

-This famous story of the man who portrait aged while he stayed young is fundamentally a retelling of the story of Faust.
+This famous story, rated 27th in The Guardian's 100 best novels of all time, is fundamentally a retelling of the story of Faust.

 The bargain is made between protagonist Dorian Gray (DG) and the painting, and Lord Henry Wootton (LHW) is the tempter, Mephistopheles to Dorian’s Faust.